Evidence-based therapy

 I completed my doctoral training in eating disorders programs in New York and San Francisco, including: UCSF, Montefiore Medical Center, and NewYork-Presbyterian/Weill Cornell.
 I’ve supported people across the lifespan and in all levels of care: outpatient, intensive outpatient, and partial hospitalization, as well as inpatient psychiatric and medical hospitals.

-I am certified in family-based treatment (FBT) by the Training Institute for Child and Adolescent Eating Disorders.
+I am a certified Family-Based Treatment (FBT) Therapist with the Training Institute for Child and Adolescent Eating Disorders.
 I was also trained in dialectical-behavior therapy (DBT) for adolescents with expert teams at Montefiore and UCSF.

 FAQ